-Ken Paulson is dean of the College of Media and Entertainment at Middle Tennessee State University and president of the First Amendment Center.
+Ken Paulson is director of the Free Speech Center at the College of Media and Entertainment at Middle Tennessee State University and president of the First Amendment Center.

 A First Amendment expert, Paulson has written and been quoted widely on issues related to free speech and a free press, freedom to assemble and to petition the government, and freedom of religion.

 - President and CEO of the First Amendment Center at Vanderbilt University since 2010.

 - Creator of “Freedom Sings,” a touring multi-media show since 2001 about music and the First Amendment.

 - Editor and senior vice president of USA Today from 2004 to 2009.